nikitavoloboev/data/docs/research/solving-problems.md

 4. Work on solving each part one by one.
 No distractions.
 Get rid of parts that are non essential.
 5. Optimize.
 Document.
 Share solution.

-## 1. Find what the problem is
+## 1. What are you trying to solve?
+Define the problem well.

-Most often the difficulty of solving some task is simply due to it not being clearly expressed for me.
-I get the majority the tasks I work on from my task manager [2Do](../macOS/apps/2do.md), GitHub issues and `TODO:`'s in the code.
-And I make sure that I understand fully well what the problem actually is before solving it.
+I use [Height](https://height.app) for all my project and personal tasks/ideas I work on.

+In there I clearly define the subtasks and all the necessary information.
+Just lay it all out.
+If something is not yet clear, think it through alone or with like minded friends in [Excalidraw](https://excalidraw.com/).
+High level diagrams.

+For personal tasks and keeping my brain fresh of memorizing things, I use [2Do](../macOS/apps/2do.md), GitHub issues and `TODO:`'s in the code.
+Write anything that comes to mind that's of value, always!
+Don't keep non directly actionable things in your brain RAM.
+Only thing you should keep in your brain RAM is the actual problem or subtask of the big problem you are solving.

+Going on walks or having naps and even relaxing with friends whilst still having the problem at back of your mind is super useful as your brain is actually [processing the problem in background and can give you novel insights](https://www.youtube.com/watch?v=f84n5oFoZBc).

+Just try to be clear of what you're solving and why!

-## 2. Break the problem down to smaller parts
+## 2. Break the problem down to essential and smaller parts.

-Once I found and understand what it is I want to solve.
-I look into it more and see if I can try to break down the problem into smaller parts I can work on.
-Often times this might not be necessary and I can start working on the task immediately but in times when the task I need to solve is either hard or stated too vaguely, I break it down further into parts that I can pick up and work on individually.

-Usually I break things down using [MindNode](../macOS/apps/mindnode.md).
-I break down a problem into series of steps I can approach solving and then go through each of the steps to solve what I originally wanted to solve, modifying and adjusting things in light of newly found insights.
+As mentioned, I use Height for this now and its subtasks feature is lovely.
+Want to build a Height like app that sits on top of GitHub issues soon as that would be even better.

+Most important part in this step is just to make sure that subtasks are all actionable.
+Sort by priority and then go at it, one by one.

+I like breaking things down more visually in [MindNode](../macOS/apps/mindnode.md) or [Excalidraw](https://excalidraw.com/).

 ![](https://i.imgur.com/0HFwEZy.png)

-> It often looks like this.
-Where LA and epictools are two tasks/projects with subtasks.
+> Can look like this.
+Here LA and epictools are two tasks/projects with subtasks.

 ![](https://i.imgur.com/uzauKKU.png)